 Esther goes to the king unsummoned and Haman gets bad advice

 ‘Esther having called upon God the Overseer and Preserver of all things’ she went to see the king unsummoned.
-Before the second banquet requested by Esther, Haman was angry at Mordecai again and was advised by his wife and friends to prepare a gallows for Mordecai – 50 cubits high ( Esther 5 ).
+Before the second banquet requested by Esther, Haman was angry at Mordecai again and was advised by his wife and friends to prepare gallows for Mordecai – 50 cubits high ( Esther 5 ).

 Praise for Mordecai